Left Return to Winkel

 Artemisia Annua experiences: an ancient herb, rediscovered by science

-Bee Green Vitality we are proud of our range of products from the beneficial Artemisia AnnuaThis unique plant has been valued for centuries for its versatile uses and special properties.
-Over time, countless Artemisia Annua Experiences gained.
-In this blog, we'll take you into the world of this unique herb: from our products to its botanical background, rich history, and its rediscovery by science.
+Bee Green Vitality we are proud of our range of beneficial products Artemisia AnnuaThis unique plant has been valued for centuries for its versatile uses and special properties.
+Over time, therefore, countless Artemisia Annua gained experience.
+In this blog, we take you into the world of this special herb: from our products to the botanical background, rich history, and rediscovery by science.

-Artemisia Annua is also called Summer Wormwood, Sweet or Annual Wormwood or Annual Mugwort and belongs to the Asteraceae family.
+Artemisia Annua is also known as Summer Wormwood, Sweet Wormwood, Annual Wormwood, or Annual Mugwort named and belongs to the daisy family (Asteraceae).
 This is one of the largest plant families in the world, with an estimated 20,000 to 25,000 species.
-Some other well-known species in this family include:
+Some other well-known species in this family are:

 • Artemisia absinthium (wormwood)